Your preference has been updated for this session. To permanently change your account setting, go to My Account

 L-Arginine

-In addition, a 2017 study showed an L-arginine-containing supplement could help lower blood pressure in users compared to those who consumed a placebo pill.
-A 2018 study showed that supplementation of L-Arginine along with B vitamins, could significantly lower overall blood pressure in those with hypertension.
+A 2011 study in the American Heart Journal demonstrated significant support for healthy blood pressure levels already within the normal range.
+In addition, a 2017 study showed that an L-arginine-containing supplement could help support healthy blood pressure already within the normal range in users compared to those who consumed a placebo pill.
+A 2018 study showed that supplementation of L-Arginine along with B vitamins could significantly lower overall blood pressure in those with hypertension.

 Suggested dose: 1,000 mg to 6,000 per day.